UTD CapstoneGoCapital Auto Quest

 Short-form learning feed

-A familiar video format lowers the barrier to learning and makes preparation feel less like homework.
+A familiar video format lowers the barrier to finance education and makes preparation feel less like homework.

 MovieHouse

-An all-in-one restaurant and dine-in theater operations app designed from first-hand service industry frustration: too many disconnected systems, constant logins, poor shift communication, and scattered information.
+An all-in-one restaurant and dine-in theater operations app shaped by first-hand service industry frustration: scattered logins, weak shift communication, disconnected scheduling, and redundant systems.

 LGBTQIA+ research deck cover